Sushantlama/The-Box/README.md

 3. Build the project and resolve any dependencies if required.

-4. Run the main class `.thebox.Game` to start the game.
+4. Run the main class `Box/src/game/main.java` to start the game.

 ## Screenshots